apolloni4n/apolloni4n/README.md

 * 👦 I'm Ikram or (Sophia)
 * 🖥 Interested in Cyber Security and Philosophy.

-- 🌱 I’m currently learning ... `Nodejs, vuejs, pentesting, Javascript, Machine Learning, Cyber Security(tryhackme & certificates & cybertalents)`
+- 🌱 I’m currently progressing on pentesterlab
--I'm currently studying in Cybertalents scholarship program.
+- 🖥  I'm currently engineering student in cybersecurity.
-- 📫 How to reach me: ...  ikramsofiasimone@gmail.com, ikrambourhim21@gmail.com
+- 📫 How to reach me: (email:  ikrambourhim21@gmail.com)
 - 😄 Pronouns: `She/Her`